Back to California

 Grassland Ecological Area Conservancy

-This law establishes a conservancy within the Natural Resources Agency to protect and restore grasslands, increase tourism opportunities, and manage funds for these purposes.
+This law establishes a conservancy within the Natural Resources Agency to protect and restore grasslands, provide opportunities for tourism and recreation, and manage funds for these purposes.

 What This Bill Does